wasimapinjari/react-artist-catalogue/LEARN.md

 ![Creating a new React project](public/images/vscode-open-project.png)

-## Starting React local development environment
+### Starting Local Development Environment

-Step to start React local development environment:
+Step to start local development environment:

 1. Open the terminal in VS code by going to the VS code menu on the top left of VS code application window and in that click on view tab and then click on Terminal or alternatively press Ctrl (Mac: Command) + ` (Backtick) key on the keyboard.